64kramsystem/zfs-installer/README.md

 ### Issues/unsupported systems

+Due to a current problem with the zpool expansion, 12 GiB of empty space are left at the end of each disk.

 The Ubuntu Server alternate (non-live) version is not supported, as it's based on the Busybox environment, which lacks several tools used in the installer (apt, rsync...).

 ### Unattended installations